 Oxygen is more electronegative1)Electronegativity depends on the number of electrons and on the distance of the valence electrons from the nucleus. than hydrogen, meaning it has a stronger attraction for electrons, so the electrons spend more time in the vicinity of the oxygen, making that end of the molecule slightly more negative.
 The molecule is said to be polarized.

 Since one end of the molecule is more negative than the other, the negative end of one molecule is electrostatically attracted to the positive end of another and this forms a weak bond called a hydrogen bond.
 In this image, one sees the proposed tetrahedral form of the molecule as well as the hyrdrogen bonds between molecules.

 Hydrogen bonds are strongest when the electrostatic interaction of the participant atoms is maximized, as shown in the above figure.
 This directionality is responsible for the geometric structure of hydrogen-bonded molecules into crystals.

 If the molecules are rushing about (as in water), they are relatively independent and the substance is a liquid.
-The hydrogen bonds are constantly formed and broken, forming so-called “flickering clusters”.
-Heat them more and they separate entirely and the water becomes a gas — water vapor.
+Hydrogen bonds are constantly formed and broken, forming so-called “flickering clusters”.
+Heat them some more and they separate entirely and the water becomes a gas — water vapor.
 The hydrogen bonds between molecules hold them together pretty well, though, and this accounts for the rather high boiling temperature of water.
 Chill them down to a temperature where they do not move much any more and the hydrogen bonds assemble the molecules into a solid lattice or crystal — ice.

 Ionization, hydrophobic and hydrophilic molecules